Do we need rebalancing strategies? A theoretical and empirical study around SMOTE and its variants: A STUDY OF SMOTE

 SMOTE algorithm has only one hyperparameter $K$, which is the number of nearest neighbors taken into account for building the linear interpolation.
 By default, this parameter is set to $5$.
 The following theorem describes the behavior of SMOTE distribution asymptotically, as $K/n \to 0$. \begin{theorem} For all Borel sets $B \subset \mathds{R}^d$, if $K/n \to 0$, as $n$ tends to infinity, we have

-\end{theorem} The proof of \Cref{th:regenerate} can be found in \ref{proof_th:regenerate}. \Cref{th:regenerate} proves that the random variables $Z_{K,n}$ generated by SMOTE converge in distribution to the original random variable $X$, provided that $K/n$ tends to zero.
+\end{theorem} The proof of \Cref{th:regenerate} can be found in \Cref{proof_th:regenerate}. \Cref{th:regenerate} proves that the random variables $Z_{K,n}$ generated by SMOTE converges in distribution to the original random variable $X$, provided that $K/n$ tends to zero.
 From a practical point of view, \Cref{th:regenerate} guarantees asymptotically the ability of SMOTE to regenerate the distribution of the minority class.
-This highlights a good behavior of the default setting of SMOTE ($K=5$), as it can create more data points, different from the original sample, and distributed as the original sample.
+This highlights a good behavior of the default setting of SMOTE ($K=5$), as it can create more data points, different from the original samples while preserving the original data distribution.
 Note that \Cref{th:regenerate} is very generic, as it makes no assumptions on the distribution of $X$.

-SMOTE distribution has been derived in Theorem 1 and Lemma 1 in \citet{elreedy_theoretical_2023}.
-We provide here a slightly different expression for the density of the data generated by SMOTE, denoted by $f_{Z_{K,n}}$.
-Although our proof shares the same structure as that of \citet{elreedy_theoretical_2023}, our starting point is different, as we consider random variables instead of geometrical arguments.
-The proof can be found in Section~\ref{proof_th-densite}.
-When no confusion is possible, we simply write $f_Z$ instead of $f_{Z_{K,n}}$.